High Blood Pressure Treatment Research Trial Seeks Participants 18 and Up

 - Must not have kidney disease, liver disease, or uncontrolled diabetes.
 Uncontrolled means that blood sugar levels are not within the ideal level despite using medication.

-- There are two studies that you could be a potential candidate for.
-For each, you must be able to attend 3-4 trial visits at the research site.
+- Must be able to attend 4 trial visits at the research site over approximately 16 weeks.
 Each trial visit will take about 1-2 hours to complete.
-The study team can provide additional information about these visits.

 Key Research Trial Details: